Kunlez01/Nigerian-Smartphone-Market-Analysis/README_TEMPLATE.md

 ## 1. Project Overview

 <!--
-Jumia has thousands of smartphone listings with different brands, prices, specifications, discounts, and customer ratings, making it difficult to see clear patterns in the market.
+"Jumia has thousands of smartphone listings with different brands, prices, specifications, discounts, and customer ratings, making it difficult to see clear patterns in the market.
 I wanted to understand which brands and product specifications were most common and how factors such as price, RAM, storage, discounts, ratings, and reviews varied across the listings.
 I scraped and cleaned 2,800+ smartphone records using Python, Pandas, and Regex, then used Power BI to analyze and visualize the data.
-The project turned the raw listings into a structured analysis that made the main product, pricing, and specification patterns easier to understand.."
+The project turned the raw listings into a structured analysis that made the main product, pricing, and specification patterns easier to understand."

   WHAT TO AVOID:
   "This project analyzes sales data to find trends and insights."